 Allografts: Donor Cartilage

 Allografts use donor cartilage when the patient’s septum or ear has an insufficient source of cartilage for the rhinoplasty procedure.
-This graft material, possibly a piece of cartilage from a human donor, is often used in secondary rhinoplasty or revision surgeries.
-Despite a slightly higher risk of infection and rejection than autografts, allografts, like costal cartilage grafting, remain viable under a rhinoplasty surgeon’s guidance.
+Often utilized in secondary rhinoplasty or revision procedures is this graft material, presumably a portion of cartilage from a human donor.
+Under the direction of a rhinoplasty surgeon, allografts—including costal cartilage grafting—despite a somewhat higher risk of infection and rejection remain viable.

 Xenografts: Animal Cartilage